bakame-php/aide-error/README.md

 Once instantiated, you can always access the error reporting level via the `errorLevel` method on a `Cloak` instance.
-For example, if you need to know if a specific error is included you can do the following:
+For example, if you need to know if a specific error is included, you can do the following:

 ```php
 $touch = Cloak::all(touch(...));